ViictrP/financeapp-backend/README.md

-# FinanceAPP backend built with NodeJs
+# FinanceAPP Backend

-Backend of the FinanceAPP
+Backend of the FinanceAPP built with NodeJS